What separates an HR specialist from an HR generalist? Find out here.

 On the contrary, below is provided the career path for an HR generalist’s role in order:

 Both these roles proceed toward the same executive roles.
-However, the original trajectory is different in each organization based on their policies and promotion rules.
+However, each organization’s original trajectory differs based on its policies and promotion rules.

-Both a human resource generalist and a human resource specialist require at least a bachelor’s degree in human resources along with 0-2 years of HR experience.
+A human resource generalist and a human resource specialist require at least a bachelor’s degree in human resources and 0-2 years of HR experience.
 However, you can leverage the salary benefits by specializing through certifications and obtaining higher education.

 Skills